 There are two annual competitions for this award (Spring and Fall).
-During each competition, a limited number of awards up to $6,000 each will be allocated as scholarships/bursaries to undergraduate students in their 3rd or 4th year of an Honours program in Psychology conducting research in a laboratory under direct supervision of a Psychology faculty member.
+During each competition, a limited number of awards up to $6,000 each will be allocated as scholarships/bursaries to undergraduate students in their 3rd or 4th year of an Honours program in Psychology conducting research in a laboratory under direct supervision of a University of Manitoba Psychology faculty member.
+Students are not eligible to hold this award after they have completed their degree requirements so 4th year students should apply for Fall Awards.
 Fall PURE Awards will fund studies from October through March whereas Spring PURE Awards will fund studies from May to August.
-This funding should be considered as a bursary rather than employment income.
+This funding should be considered as a bursary, not employment income.

 The purpose of these awards is for outstanding undergraduates to receive additional research training with the goal of increasing their competitiveness in funding competitions (e.g., for graduate-level awards from NSERC, SSHRC, & CIHR).
-Individuals may apply for this funding more than once, however priority will be given to first time applicants.
+Individuals may only receive this funding once.

 The evaluation criteria will be: